 Located alongside the River Cam opposite Chesterton Road between Jesus Lock and Victoria Avenue Bridge, the pool has sunbathing space and is paved on one side with grass on the other.

 There are separate male and female changing facilities, and domed structures containing showers at either end.
-An innovative basket room has been created for visitors who need to store their valuables in a safe location (the name refers to the numbered baskets allocated to customers).
+The original basket room is still in use for swimmers to store their valuables in a safe location (the name refers to the numbered baskets allocated to customers).

 A short film titled “Jesus Green Pool” was produced in 2004 by amateur director Chris Cox.
 The film emphasises the seasonal nature of the pool by documenting a single summer at the pool; from opening in the Spring to closing in the Autumn.
 It was shown at the Cambridge Film Festival in the summer of 2005. and the full version of the film is available to view freely online.